 Many institutions utilize different methods for initial training and re-training on the curricular approach.
 Some send new staff members to ACPA’s Institute on the Curricular Approach (ICA) (Formerly the Residential Curriculum Institute (RCI)) every year.
 The Institute is an excellent way to ensure all staff members are thoroughly trained in curricular basics.
 While the Institute provides significant value, costs may make it difficult for all new staff members to attend.
 As a result, many institutions may replicate a similar institute experience on their own campus either internally or with the help of an outside facilitator.
 They instead reserve formal Institute attendance to key point people in their curricular development.

 During these on campus Institutes, and especially during staff member on boarding processes, all staff members should become acquainted (and re-acquainted) with the theories and documents that guide the unique aspects of the curriculum at your institution.
 During the archeological dig process in developing the curriculum, it’s likely that you identified specific theories on which your curriculum is based and important institutional documents that guide your learning objectives.
 Make sure that staff members are provided with these documents, read and review these documents, and understand them through application and discussion.
-These foundational materials should be continuously reviewed for new insights or to determine fit if your curriculum or institutions changes.
+These foundational materials should be continuously reviewed for new insights or to determine if they continue to fit with your curriculum and industry and institutional trends.

 Continuing on from these initial yearly on-boarding and training processes, it is important to establish a culture of learning and assessment around curricular related topics.
 You might have brown bag discussions on key articles related to student learning, or utilize social media to share inserting articles and blog posts (such as this one).
 The department can also bring in speaker and consultant experts in student learning and curriculum.
 Periodic curriculum review retreats can help ensure that there is dedicated time devoted to curricular development that may be overlooked when staff members are unable to step away from day-to-day duties.